hoelzer-lab/hypro/howto_conda_package.md

 build:
     number: 0
     noarch: python
-    script: {{ PYTHON }} hypro-{{ version }}/setup.py install --single-version-externally-managed --record=record.txt
+    script: {{ PYTHON }} hypro-{{ version }}/`setup.py` install --single-version-externally-managed --record=record.txt
 ```

 Define all build information in here.
 The build number should be incremented for every build command.
-If using 'script', it replaces your build.sh/bld.bat.
+If using 'script', it replaces your `build.sh` and `bld.bat`.
 You should remove those files in this case.
 Noarch should be used for pure python packages.
 Many more options like defining RPATHs or entry points of python scripts can be found on the mentioned website.

 #### **The Requirements Section**